-An EIC is a special tax credit that reduces the federal tax liability of certain low-income working taxpayers.
+An earned income tax credit (EITC) is a special tax credit that reduces the federal tax liability of certain lowincome working taxpayers.
 This tax credit may or may not result in a payment to the taxpayer.
-EIC payments are allowed as an advance from an employer or as a refund from the Internal Revenue Service.
+EITC payments are allowed as an advance from an employer or as a refund from the Internal Revenue Service.

-The CTC is a special refundable federal tax credit that is available to certain low-income taxpayers with earned income.
+The child tax credit (CTC) is a special refundable federal tax credit that is available to certain low-income taxpayers with earned income.
 They must be parents, step-parents, grandparents or foster parents with a dependent child.
-This child tax credit may provide a refund to people even if they do not owe any tax.
+This child tax credit may provide a refund to individuals even if they do not owe any tax.